Jason Love, Music Director

 A highly respected educator, Mr. Love also served as Conductor of the Chesapeake Youth Repertory Orchestra in Annapolis, MD for four years.
 In his eleven years on the faculty of the Governor’s School of North Carolina he taught Twentieth-Century music, philosophy, and other subjects to academically gifted high school students.
 For the past five summers he has led the McDaniel Orchestra Camp in Westminster, MD.

-Love has guest conducted a wide variety of ensembles such as the Baltimore Symphony, Washington Sinfonietta, Hopkins Chamber Orchestra, Bismarck-Mandan Symphony, Maryland Classic Youth Orchestra Chamber Orchestra, and RUCKUS, a contemporary music ensemble at the University of Maryland, Baltimore County where he also teaches conducting.
+Love has guest conducted a wide variety of ensembles such as the Baltimore Symphony, Washington Sinfonietta, Hopkins Chamber Orchestra, Bismarck-Mandan Symphony, Maryland Classic Youth Orchestra Chamber Orchestra, and RUCKUS, a contemporary music ensemble at the University of Maryland, Baltimore County where he taught conducting for seven years.
 Aside from classical music he performs with singer-songwriter Angela Taylor, and is collaborating with the artist Sahffi on her upcoming album, The Break.

 Born in Burlington, North Carolina, Love studied violoncello with Ronald Thomas and conducting with Frederik Prausnitz at the Peabody Conservatory.
 He is Past President of the Peabody Alumni Association and is the 2008 Winner of the “Howie” Outstanding Artist Award which recognizes achievement in the arts in Howard County, Maryland.